jmdejong/Asciifarm/docs/communication.md

 Example message: `["input", ["move", "east"]]`

+### 'chat' messages

+'chat' messages are used to send messages to all connections, without going through the world first.

+The value of this message is the string to send.
+This string may only contain printable characters.

+Example message: `["chat", "hello, other asciifarm players"]`

 ## Server to client messages

-There are 5 types of messages that the server can send to the client: 'field', 'inventory', 'health', 'ground' and 'error'
+There are several types of messages that the server can send to the client: 'field', 'inventory', 'health', 'ground' and 'error'

 Currently, 'chanchedcells' and 'info' messages are always sent in the same dictionary.
 If there is a 'field' message, it will also be sent in that dictionary.